Compute Copilot Container Rightsizing

 About Container Rightsizing

 Container rightsizing leverages historical data to generate resource consumption recommendations, aligned with the selected policy.
 By enabling this feature, the system automates the adjustment of container resource requests, applying the new recommendations through the Vertical Pod Autoscaler (VPA).
 This approach ensures that deployments are not directly modified, enabling more efficient and dynamic resource allocation while maintaining the integrity of existing configurations.
+The overall goal of Container Rightsizing is to minimize the waste associated with over-provisioning Kubernetes workloads.
+Broadly speaking, Container Rightsizing seeks to set resource requests (CPU and memory) to exactly what is consumed by the workload.
+That is, it aims for 100% utilization over time, subject to the constraints of the policies you apply when configuring Container Rightsizing.
+It is worth noting that, while Container Rightsizing is automatic, dynamically adjusting resource requests, it is not designed as a fast-response load-following scaling solution.
+Instead, it aims to reduce cost and maximize reliability by ensuring that your workloads have the resources they actually need.

 Compute Copilot Container Rightsizing is currently in Early Access (EA).
 Please contact customer success if you are interested in participating in the EA program for Container Rightsizing